 If you’re visiting Korea specifically for the Winter Olympics and are trying to work out the Pyeongchang 2018 accommodation situation right now, chances are you’re bouncing all over the internet and not having much luck.

-Fact is, the situation isn’t entirely clear as things stand; on this page I’ll try to provide an overview of the situation as it is now, list the options with relevant links, and post regular updates as & when more information becomes available.
+Fact is, the situation still isn’t entirely clear as things stand; on this page I’ll try to provide an overview of the situation as it is now, list the options with relevant links, and post regular updates as & when more information becomes available.

 Pyeongchang 2018 Accommodation: overview